 Deloitte Haskins & Sells LLP has been appointed to audit all clients’ accounts and produce a certified set of statements including balance sheet and P&L for the PMS India investment account after the end of each fiscal year.
 This will include tax information and capital gains statements to help file your tax returns.

-For any queries or clarifications, you can easily access our client managers and management team, as we are a small firm.
+For any queries, clarifications, or details you can easily access our relationship managers and management team, as we are a small firm.

 Taxes in your PMS (India) accounts are the same as if you were investing directly through your personal account.
 The main income in your PMS (India) accounts will be capital gains and dividends.
 Tax rates on these incomes are subject to change from time to time and will depend on your individual circumstances.
 Please consult a certified chartered accountant for tax advice.

-The following are the steps in our investment process:
+The following are the steps in our PMS investment process:

 Screening and Short-listing.
-We use proprietary screening tools and software to focus on only those companies that we believe merit further research and analysis.
-With approximately 5,000 listed companies on the Indian exchanges, we focus our research on a high-quality subset with the goal of achieving operational efficiencies.
+We use proprietary screening tools and software to focus on only those companies in India that we believe merit further research and analysis.
+With approximately 5,000 listed companies on the India exchanges, the PMS focuses research on a high-quality subset with the goal of achieving operational efficiencies.

 Financial Analysis.
-We will perform an extensive quantitative analysis with respect to potential investments.
+The PMS will perform an extensive quantitative analysis with respect to potential investments in India.
 We will analyse multiple years of publicly available data to create a financial picture covering many facets of operations, including profit margins, return on assets, debt levels, operating leverage, and dividend yields.

 Qualitative Research.
-We will research and judge the qualitative aspects of each potential investment.
+The PMS will research and judge the qualitative aspects of each potential investment.
 Topics relevant to this part of the process include management quality, minority shareholder communication (including quarterly investor calls), business moats, and relationships with suppliers and customers.

 Comparative Analysis.
-When the number of available investment opportunities exceeds the number of investments that the portfolio can contain, the fund manager will compare ideas to each other in order to assess the relative attractiveness of each.
+When the number of available investment opportunities for the PMS exceeds the number of investments that the portfolio can contain, the PMS fund manager will compare ideas to each other in order to assess the relative attractiveness of each.
 Considerations relevant to this analysis include over- or under-exposure in an industry sector and perceived correlations between assets.

 Decision Point.
-A deliberate decision is taken on the choice of portfolio company considering all factors, with price of entry being key.
+A deliberate decision is taken on the choice of portfolio company considering all factors, with price of entry being a key consideration.

 Continuous Portfolio Monitoring.
-Once an investment decision has been made, we will monitor each position continuously.
-Along with each investment decision, we will monitor the entire portfolio in an effort to ensure that any portfolio-level risks are considered and mitigated to the extent possible.
+Once an investment decision has been made for PMS, we will monitor each position continuously.
+Along with each investment decision, we will monitor the entire PMS portfolio in an effort to ensure that any portfolio-level risks are considered and mitigated to the extent possible.